onqtam/headjack/src/topics.md

 we have many facets to our personalities - we could share a lot more we are social creatures

+complete control of what is public and what is not - what digital trail you leave, and the ability to subscribe to anything for events

 not multidimensional subscriptions but fractal/granular

 how to think about the digital world